 How often should you groom your Goldendoodle?

-Most Goldendoodles will need to be groomed every 4-8 weeks, depending on the length and style of their hair.
-However, some may need to be groomed more or less often.
+Grooming your Goldendoodle every 4-8 weeks (depending on their hair length and style) is necessary for most of them, but some may need more or less frequent grooming.
 If you are unsure how often to groom your dog, consult with a professional groomer.

 What tools do you need to groom your Goldendoodle?